African Americans in New York City: Demographics

-According to the 2010 census, New York City had the largest population of Black residents of any U.S. city, with over 2 million within the city's boundaries, although this number has decreased since 2000, falling below 2 million as of 2020.
-In fact, New York recorded the third largest Black population decline among American cities from 2000 - 2020, registering a loss of nearly 200,000 Black residents (roughly 9% of the 2000 Black population).
+According to the 2010 census, New York City had the largest population of Black residents of any U.S. city, with over 2 million within the city's boundaries, although this number has decreased since 2000.
+New York City recorded the third largest Black population decline among American cities from 2000 - 2020, registering a loss of nearly 200,000 Black residents (roughly 9% of the 2000 Black population).
 The driving factor for this outmigration appears to be the increasing cost of living in New York, particularly for families.
 Black families leaving New York are frequently drawn to places where job growth and housing is more plentiful.

 The Black community consists of immigrants and their descendants from Africa and the Caribbean as well as native-born African Americans.
 Many of the city's Black residents live in Brooklyn, Queens, Harlem, and The Bronx.
 Several of the city's neighborhoods are historical birthplaces of urban Black culture in America, among them, the Brooklyn neighborhood of Bedford–Stuyvesant and Manhattan's Harlem and various sections of Eastern Queens and The Bronx.
 Bedford-Stuyvesant is considered to have the highest concentration of Black residents in the United States.
 New York City has the largest population of Black immigrants (at 686,814) and descendants of immigrants from the Caribbean (especially from Jamaica, Trinidad and Tobago, Barbados, Guyana, Belize, Grenada, and Haiti), Latin America (Afro-Latinos), and of sub-Saharan Africans.
 In recent decades, as Afro-Caribbean and West Indian populations in the city have shrunk, immigration from the African continent has become the primary driver of Black population growth in New York City.

 The racial and ethnic makeup of Black neighborhoods in New York is also changing.
 From 2000 to 2010, the Black share of all residents in the average majority Black New York City neighborhood declined by 3.7 percentage points, while the share of Other (+2.4), Hispanic (+1.7), and Asian (+0.4) residents all grew, suggesting that while Black neighborhoods are becoming more diverse, they may also be losing their quintessentially Black character.
-As of 2010, Black majority neighborhoods in New York continue to see higher poverty rates and lower household incomes than their White Majority counterparts, but exhibit lower poverty rates and higher household incomes than Asian or Hispanic Majority neighborhoods, bucking national trends.
-Much of this can be attributed to the unique makeup of Black New Yorkers, with New York's substantial foreign-born Black population - which tend to be wealthier than US-born Blacks - making it a relative outlier compared to other major US cities.
+As of 2010, Black-majority neighborhoods in New York continue to see higher poverty rates and lower household incomes than their white majority counterparts, but exhibit lower poverty rates and higher household incomes than Asian or Hispanic majority neighborhoods, bucking national trends.
+Much of this can be attributed to the unique makeup of Black New Yorkers, with New York's substantial foreign-born Black population - which tends to be wealthier than US-born Blacks - making it a relative outlier compared to other major US cities.